krishnamsdpl/DevOps-infomation/README.md

 Environments:

 Environment represents a collection of resources such as namespaces within Kubernetes clusters, Azure Web Apps, virtual machines, databases, which can be targeted by deployments from a pipeline.

+What is azure Artifacts?

+Azure Artifacts enables developers to share their code efficiently and manage all their packages from one place.
+With Azure Artifacts, developers can publish packages to their feeds and share it within the same team, across organizations, and even publicly.

+Developers can also consume packages from different feeds and public registries such as NuGet.org or npmjs.com.
+Azure Artifacts supports multiple package types such as NuGet, npm, Python, Maven, and Universal Packages.

+Need to create new feed in artifacts and create new pipeline for using need feed like Nuget--pack and push. then run pipeline along with feed once it get success add to feed to our pipeline.

+Just open build pipeline add task like nuget and added feed then run pipeline artifacts will store that place.

+2nd Way:

+Through visula studio create new project-- dependecy package source-browse some xyz feed 3rd way:

+and through run power shell will particaller command will configure we use it.

 Git: